washedPat/bibjson-to-csv/README.md

 # BibJSON To CSV - Data Engineer - Programming Test
 This is a data conversion tool used to parse BibJSON files and transform them into CSV file.
-I decided to use Python as it has great standard libraries for handling strings, parsing arguments, json and csv files.
+I decided to use Python as it has a great set of standard libraries for handling strings, parsing arguments, json and csv files.
 The program is self contained in the `main.py` file.

+## Considerations
+When writing the transformer, I initially just supported the common keys within each entry of the BibJSON file.
+After further examination of the BibJSON specification, I found that the default set of keys is from the BibTeX specification.
+The BibJSON specification is very loose and allows for missing values.
+As such I found it reasonable to enable the full specification via a feature flag.
+By default the program fills missing values with nothing, leaving an empty value in row.
+However I added a flag to allow for custom fillers to suite the needs of the user.

 ## Requirements
 Either: